scottrsm/tax_assess/README.md

 ### Tax Assessment Analysis
-The Jupyter notebook file, *src/Tax_Assessment.ipynb, analyzes the SQL-lite database and compares the aggregated returns based on different aggregation and filtering methods.
+The Jupyter notebook file, *src/Tax_Assessment.ipynb, analyzes the SQL-lite database and compares the aggregated returns (and cumulative returns) based on different aggregation and filtering methods.

+**NOTE:** To ensure that you have access to the python libraries used in the notebook, you may need to run bash within a given shell and set and export the environment variable PYTHONPATH, appropriately, before launching "jupyter lab".
+For instance, export PYTHONPATH=<existing-python-path>:<path-to-tax_assessement_project>/src/utils:<path-to-vec_analysis>
+With this path one gets access to the tax_utils module and the vec_analysis module needed by tax_utils.

+Currently, the vec_analysis is in a separate repo on this site.